 On flat rocky platforms, a red alga called Polysiphonia actually benefits from the removal of sand in the winter months.
 This alga grows particularly well along the exposed coast northwest of Santa Cruz.

 Later in the spring and fall, when the sand fills in and covers the rock flats to depths of more than about four inches, Polysiphonia dies back.
 As soon as the sand moves away again, Polysiphonia will grow back quickly.
-In fact, new Polysiphonia sprouts can colonize former growing areas in only six weeks--even faster than other winter colonizers such as Mastocarpus (which take about twice as long).
+In fact, new Polysiphonia sprouts can colonize former growing areas in only six weeks--even faster than other winter colonizers such as Mastocarpus (which take about twice as long)(Bretz 1995).

 On the wide, flat rock platforms, surf grass Phyllospadix scouleri is another hardy perennial that usually survives the worst of the winter storms, though it often becomes tattered and brown as the winter progresses.
 The root-like rhizomes of the surf grass help hold sand in place that would otherwise be carried offshore by winter waves.